 Category 2 Severe Tropical Cyclone Oma is located approximately 710km northeast of Brisbane, moving slowly at 5.5mph (9kph).
-Meterologists from Australia's Bureau of Meteorology predict that the cyclone will weaken over the weekend (23-24th Feb), downgrading to a low pressure system.
+Meteorologists from Australia's Bureau of Meteorology predict that the cyclone will weaken over the weekend (23-24th Feb), downgrading to a low-pressure system.
 Despite the cyclone not making landfall, its proximity to the coast will bring heavy damaging surf conditions, rainfall, very strong winds and coastal erosion.

-Moreton Island and North Stradbroke Island ferry services have significantly reduced or cancelled due to the large swell.
+Moreton Island and North Stradbroke Island ferry services have significantly reduced or canceled due to the large swell.
 Please check with ferry providers before traveling.